DaveMielke/NBP/b2g/doc/UserInterface/ScreenNavigation/drag.rst

 ------------------------

 Some screens allow their elements to be moved around.
-This, for example, is how most launchers allow users to reorganize their home screens (see `Managing the Home Screen`_).
+This, for example, is how `The Standard Android Launcher`_ allows users to reorganize `The Home Screen`_.

 Moving a screen element to a new location is normally done by dragging it with a finger or mouse.